arcreative/homebridge-wio-relay/README.md

 # homebridge-wio-relay

-Homebridge plugin to activate a Wio Link relay
+Homebridge plugin to activate a Wio Link relay momentarily (functions as a momentary "push button" for something like garage door opener).

 ## Installation